jd0617/AI_Seminar_Assignment1_TransPose/README.md

+## Declaration
+This is not an official repository or re-implementation of TransPose.
+This repository is for **assignment submission purpose only**.
+For original TransPose, please visit to their [official repository](https://github.com/yangsenius/TransPose).

 ## Introduction

 **[TransPose](https://arxiv.org/abs/2012.14214)** is a human pose estimation model based on a CNN feature extractor, a Transformer Encoder, and a prediction head.
 Given an image, the attention layers built in Transformer can efficiently capture long-range spatial relationships between keypoints and explain what dependencies the predicted keypoints locations highly rely on.